marijnh/blog/_posts/2025-09-30-addressing-editor-content.md

-your IDs in such a way that you can keep making up new IDs that ‘fit’ between any two existing IDs, and this forces you to use a schema where IDs can grow in size when there's no room left in the sequence space on their current level.
+your IDs in such a way that you can keep making up new IDs that ‘fit’ between any two existing IDs, and this forces you to use a schema where IDs can grow in size when there's no room left in the sequence space on their current level (usually called fractional indexing).

 It also, and this may be a worse issue, makes the position of deleted IDs weirdly dependent on what is inserted in their old place after the